 Businessman sitting at a desk, writing, with images behind, representing the idea Should Your Business Book Be a Memoir

 Should Your Business Book Include Memoir?
-How to Balance Story and Strategy

 The Memoir Question Every Business Author Asks

 It’s a question nearly every business author faces.
 After all, your story is what shaped your wisdom.
-The setbacks, the breakthroughs, the moments of doubt and discovery, made you the expert you are.
+The triumphs and setbacks, the breakthroughs, the moments of doubt and discovery, made you the expert you are.

 But does that mean your business book should also be your memoir?